-To be awarded a master's (advanced) degree in the College of Arts and Sciences, a student must have achieved a cumulative grade point average of not less than 3.0.
-Please note that some programs have additional requirements that need to be met.
+To be awarded a master's degree in the College of Arts and Sciences, a student must have achieved a cumulative grade point average of not less than 3.0, with no more than one "C" in any required coursework.
 The student's academic progress is measured quantitatively in terms of credit hours and qualitatively in terms of quality points.
 The following scale is the standard: